A Phase Space Approach to the Conformal Construction of Non-Vacuum Initial Data Sets in General Relativity

 \subsection{Electromagnetism-Charged Dust (EMCD)}

-Our results can be generalized to matter fields having both tensor-valued and manifold-valued components, and we present an example of this here, fluid consisting of dust with constant charge $\chargec$ per unit particle coupled to electromagnetism.
-A notable feature of our construction is that the particle density of the solution is directly prescribed and the charge to rest mass ratio is spatially constant.
+Our results can be generalized to matter fields having both tensor-valued and manifold-valued components, and we present an example of this here, a fluid consisting of dust with constant charge $\chargec$ per unit particle coupled to electromagnetism.
+A notable feature of our construction is that the particle density of the solution is directly prescribed and the ratio of charge to rest mass is spatially constant.

 The Lagrangian is a sum $\mathcal L_{\mathrm{EMCD}}= \mathcal L_{\mathrm{EM}} + \mathcal L_{\mathrm{Dust}}+ \mathcal L_{\mathrm{I}}$ of the standard Lagrangians for electromagnetism and dust together with a third interaction term: